Tasktop/koans-runner/README.md

 	@Test
 	public void notSoEasySecondTest() {
-		assertTrue(false); // remove this line to make the test green }
+		assertTrue(false); // figure out how to pass the assertion }

 }